Something Is Happening

 Release of single Like A Rolling Stone/Gates Of Eden.
 First hit single, peaked at

-#2 in the |
+weeks in the Top 50. |

 |